 Costs

-There is insufficient information to estimate sampling densities needed for different levels of statistical certainty or the potential cost differences between alternative sampling approaches at this time,t , thus costs and precision related to the Dubé (2010) study are assumed to provide an adequate basis for this scoping proposal.
+There is insufficient information to estimate sampling densities needed for different levels of statistical certainty or the potential cost differences between alternative sampling approaches at this time.
+Thus,costs and precision related to the Dubé (2010) study are assumed to provide an adequate basis for this scoping proposal.
 CMER recorded an overall cost of $878,000 (which probably did not include some additional CMER staff time).
-Using an inflation calculator for 2007 (midpoint of the 2006–2008 monitoring effort) to 2025 provides dand overall cost equivalent of $1.35 million.
+Using an inflation calculator for 2007 (midpoint of the 2006–2008 monitoring effort) to 2025 provides an overall cost equivalent of $1.35 million to establish the baseline.
 Assuming it will take approximately three years to implement at 3% inflation brings the total to almost $1.5 million.
 Based on the line item budget in the pilot study (Raines 2005), not collecting and analyzing data needed for the sediment modeling is estimated to reduce the costs by 20%, resulting in a cost of approximately $1.2 million per sampling event for this option.
 Raines (2005) estimated costs would be approximately 25% less for a second round of sampling after five years resulting in a total of $900,000.The range of costs reflect the options below.
 The range is x to y.
 Options affecting costs:

-MethodsMethods of monitoring precipitation, waterflow and traffic..
+of monitoring precipitation, waterflow and traffic

 Thoroughness/detail /methods of modeling.